kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 sidebarTitle: Algorithms
 layout: ../_core/DocsLayout
 category: Learn
-sublinks: Integration Methods, Events & Communication, Implement
+sublinks: Integration Methods, Events & Communication, Implementation
 permalink: /learn/algorithms/
 next: /learn/codeapi/
 ---

-HKube provides two ways to integrate your algorithm:
+HKube offers two ways to integrate your algorithm:

-1) No code involves, no WebSocket and no Docker.
+1. No code involved, no WebSocket and no Docker.
-2) Involves code writing, work with WebSocket and Docker.
+2. Involves code writing, work with WebSocket and Docker.

 HKube communicates with algorithms using WebSocket and JSON messages.

+---
 ## Integration Methods

-Integrating algorithms into HKube require 3 steps:
+Integrating an algorithm into HKube involves three main steps:
 1) Implement connectivity with HKube using WebSocket.
 2) Build the algorithm image and push it to Docker registry.
 3) Add the algorithm to HKube.

-We can do these first two steps for you, so you won't have to deal with WebSocket and Docker.
-The algorithm (your code) needs a way to communicate with HKube (receive input, report results and errors)
+**We can handle the first two steps for you** – so you don’t have to deal with WebSocket or Docker yourself.

-HKube communicates with algorithms via WebSocket using their full-duplex communication support.
+HKube and your algorithm communicate using WebSocket's full-duplex messaging system.
-All messages between HKube and algorithm are in JSON format.
+All messages between them are in JSON format.

+---
 ### The Easy Way
-This method requires minimal setup.
-Use `hkubectl` to apply an algorithm without writing WebSocket handling or using Docker.
+If you want a simple, code-free setup, use `hkubectl` to register an algorithm without handling WebSockets or Docker manually.
-- No Code involves.
+- No code involved.
 - No WebSocket.
 - No Docker.

-**Steps:**
+**Steps to Register an Algorithm:**
-1. Create a basic algorithm configuration file (YAML or JSON)
+1. Create an algorithm configuration file (YAML or JSON).
 2. Apply the algorithm using `hkubectl`.

-**Example YAML:**
+**Example YAML Configuration:**
 ```yaml
 name: my-alg
 env: python